ebnibrahem/m5/README.md

 ### Helper Libraies
-- M5 provide bulit-in classes to facilate in achiving some routines opration e.g database schema, send email, sessions, cookies ect..
+- M5 provide built-in classes to facilitate in achieving some routines operations e.g database schema, send email, sessions, cookies ect..
 - all classes located in libs\ directorey with namespace M5\Libray\

 .. to be contiuned ..